Guidance for Cities

 Need to create or change existing code?
 Elected officials who want to make their cities better would do well to encourage food truck entrepreneurship.
 Any cities interested in creating or updating their municipal codes, regarding mobile food vending, should look at some of the other cities in Washginton that have succesfully implemented new codes, and then consider if similar ordinances would work in their jurisdiction.
 The WSFTA can provide you with examples of other Washington State food truck related ordinances, code descriptions, give general guidance, or answer any industry-related questions.

 Why you should consider having the WSFTA manage food truck vending locations in your city?
 Some cities may already have underserved areas and/or well-trafficked locations that could benefit from the addition of more dining options.
-We can provide our lot management services at no charge: screening and vetting of all food trucks to ensure they have the required L&I insignia, county health department permit, city business license, proof of a recent (within 6-months) fire inspection, and the proper liability insurance (naming the city as the additionally insured).
-Qualified food trucks can schedule themselves at predesignated locations using the Street Food Finder (SFF) platform.
-The WSFTA will carefully monitor the activity of all the locations and will make any necessary changes regarding cuisine types, days and times of service, pricing, etc., and we will activley market and help to promote these vending locations.
+We can provide our lot management services at no charge: screening and vetting of all food trucks to ensure they have the required L&I insignia, county health department permit, city business license, proof of a recent (within 12-months) fire inspection, and the proper liability insurance (naming the city as the additionally insured).
+Qualified food trucks can schedule themselves at predesignated locations.
+The WSFTA will carefully monitor the activity of all the locations and will make any necessary changes regarding cuisine types, days and times of service, pricing, etc., and we will actively market and help to promote these vending locations.